Back to the list

 Aim

 Understanding: substances, their use and effects; current legislation (the law) in relation to drugs and alcohol; national drug and alcohol strategies and how this relates to the delivery of substance misuse services at a local level; the need to promote diversity, equality and the rights of service users; how to promote choice, well-being and protection of substance users; a range of approaches to intervention; and to have a working knowledge of Models of Care.
-This six-day unit will offer participants the chance to receive 6 Level 3 credits from Open Awards for successful completion.
+This twelve-day unit will offer participants the chance to receive 6 Level 3 credits from Open Awards for successful completion.

 Unit 2: Assessment, Recovery and Discharge Planning for People Engaged with Substance Misuse Services